aleward/homework-5-shape-grammar-city-aleward/README.md

 As more Expansions come along, more people move into our weird little town.
 To accommodate, the buildings are extended upwards.
 Each floor is rotated from the previous, and the buildings that had roofs retain them.

 ![](expand6.png)
 Who knows?
 One day our city may even expand to a monstrosity like this!
 Feel free to experiment with our simulation, linked above, to explore the possibilities.
+(Additionally, our gloomy grey skies have cleared up since the taking of these pictures :D )

 ## GRAMMAR